1. I get occasional cold sores, what do you suggest?

 11. I've just got my first cold sore, what should I do?

-Treat it with HF2 twice or thrice daily, starting as soon as you can.
+Treat it with HF2 2-4x daily, starting as soon as you can.
 It's little recognised but first episodes seem to be the easiest to treat.
 It may be that the infection spreads after this, becoming further established.
-Two people on the HF2 trial used HF2 on their initial cold sore outbreak and reported several months later that they had had no more.
+Two people on the HF2 trial used it on their initial cold sore outbreak and reported several months later that they had had no more.
 This is certainly not hard evidence, but could be typical.

 12. Why HF2?